jabalazs/gating/README.md

 # Gating Mechanisms

-Code accompanying the paper "Gating Mechanisms for Combining Character and Word-level Word Representations: An Empirical Study".
+Code accompanying the paper [Gating Mechanisms for Combining Character and Word-level Word Representations: An Empirical Study](https://arxiv.org/abs/1904.05584).
 If you use use this code please consider citing the paper.

 ## Installation instructions